-• 925 Physical Education/Aquatics 1 - Freshman - .5 credit/full year (meets for a double period 1/6 days a cycle)
+• 925 Physical Education/Aquatics 1 - Freshman - .5 credit/full year (meets 2/8 days per cycle)

 These courses provide students with the proper techniques for physical development.
 These courses take into account the needs of both the individual and the group, and as such, permit each student to progress to his own level of ability.
 Students take one semester of gym and one semester of aquatics.